Kuban State Technological University: State attestation and accreditation

 KubSTU has passed the state attestation and accreditation.
 According to the license KubSTU has the right to train specialists in 66 specialities, on 20 bachelor's degree programs and one master's degree program, to prepare postgraduate students for the PhD in 51 fields of science and for Doctor's degree in 9 fields of science.
 The university offers also programs of pre-university training and optional programs.

 Chancellor

-The acting rector of the university is Doctor of Biological Sciences, Professor Mikhail Gennadyevich Baryshev.
+The acting rector of the university is Doctor of Technical Sciences, Professor Igor Aleksandrovich Lagerev.
 The president of the university is Doctor of Technical Sciences, Professor Vladimir Grigoryevich Lobanov.